The Dawson Creek campus JOHSC is comprised of the following people:

 If it is not reasonably possible to provide a response before the end of the 21-day period, the College must provide within that time a written explanation for the delay, together with an indication of when the response will be provided.

 If the joint committee is not satisfied that the explanation provided is reasonable in the circumstances, a co-chair of the committee may report this to the Workers Compensation Board, which may investigate the matter and may, by order, establish a deadline by which the College must respond.

-If the joint health and safety committee is unable to reach agreement on a matter relating to the health and safety of everyone at the workplace, a co-chair of the committee may report this to the Workers Compensation Board, which may investigate and attempt to resolve the matter.
+If the JOHSC is unable to reach agreement on a matter relating to the health and safety of everyone at the workplace, a co-chair of the committee may report this to the Workers Compensation Board, which may investigate and attempt to resolve the matter.

-Each member of a joint committee is entitled to an annual educational leave totaling 8 hours, or a longer period if prescribed by regulation, for the purposes of attending occupational health and safety training courses.
+Each member of a joint committee is entitled to an annual educational leave totalling 8 hours, or a longer period if prescribed by the Regulation, for the purposes of attending occupational health and safety training courses.

 A member of the joint committee may designate another member as being entitled to take all or part of the member’s educational leave.

-The College must provide the educational leave under this section without loss of pay or other benefits and must pay for, or reimburse the worker for, the costs of the training course and the reasonable costs of attending the course.
+The College must provide the educational leave under this section without loss of pay or other benefits and must pay for, or reimburse the worker, the costs of the training course and the reasonable costs of attending the course.

 These terms of reference may be amended at any time by agreement of the committee members.

 —Created May 2008│Reviewed March 2021│Review Date March 2022—